8 Anatomy of Aircraft & Spacecraft

 Engine Placement

 Unless a glider, all airplanes have thrust-producing devices (i.e., engines or so-called powerplants) to sustain flight.
-The powerplant consists of the engine (and propeller) and the related accessories such as electrical generators, hydraulic pumps, pneumatic pumps, oil pumps, fuel pumps, etc. The main engine types are the reciprocating (or piston type) and the reaction type engines such as the ramjet, pulsejet, turbojet, turboprop, and rocket engine.
+The powerplant consists of the engine (and propeller) and related accessories such as electrical generators, hydraulic pumps, pneumatic pumps, oil pumps, fuel pumps, etc. The main engine types are the reciprocating (or piston) and reaction type engines such as the ramjet, pulsejet, turbojet, turboprop, and rocket engine.

-The history of aircraft shows us that various engine placements have been used.
+The history of aircraft shows that various engine placements have been used.
 The preference for using one engine type or engine placement over another depends on many factors, including the airplane’s purpose.
-Examples of engine placement for propeller-driven airplanes are shown below.
+Below are examples of engine placement for propeller-driven airplanes.

 Diagrams showing different engine placements.
 Airplanes are in gray and black, engines are red, and propellers are shown in blue.